Sr. Director, Walk to End Alzheimer's

 We warmly invite qualified applicants to consider this opportunity to make a life changing impact on the millions living with Alzheimer’s, their caregivers and those that may be diagnosed with the disease in the future.
 Read on to learn more about the role, then visit our website www.alz.org to find out more about who we are and why we've been recognized as a Best Place to Work the last eleven years in a row.

-This position reporting directly to the Community Executive Director is responsible for the oversight of 11 Walk to End Alzheimer’s® events, implemented by 7 staff members.
-This position will lead meet the team to meet or exceed goals through volunteer recruitment and engagement as well as through corporate development.
-Walk to End Alzheimer’s is the fastest-growing walk program in the country, ranking as the second-largest peer-to-peer fundraising event in the United States.
+This position is responsible for the implementation of Walk to End Alzheimer’s® events to meet or exceed goals through volunteer recruitment and engagement as well as through corporate development.
+Walk to End Alzheimer’s is the fastest-growing walk program in the country, ranking as the third-largest peer-to-peer fundraising event in the United States.
 Measurable outcomes for this position include: achieving designated financial and participant goals through team and individual fundraising, corporate solicitation, community partnerships, as well as increasing Walk-brand awareness and visibility in the community.
-Based in either Cleveland or Akron, Ohio this position requires frequent travel within the assigned territory.
+Based in San Francisco, CA, this position requires frequent travel within the assigned territory.

 Essential functions and responsibilities include, but are not limited to:

-- Supervise and manage Walk to End Alzheimer’s 7 staff including onboarding, training and development.
-Responsible for managing the WTEA budgets, expenses and working with the Executive Director to set and meet these goals.
+- Supervise and manage Walk to End Alzheimer’s Manager, San Francisco including onboarding, training and development.

 - Responsible for recruiting and ensuring Walks have high level leadership volunteers in place and train, coach and develop Walk leadership volunteers to reach goals.